 3. Your attorney shows no concern for the billing on your case.
 This is a touchy one.
 Most divorce attorneys bill clients on an hourly basis.
 This means that if they spend 20 minutes working on your file, they bill you for those 20 minutes, usually in 6-minute increments.
 If there is a lot of activity in your case, the bill gets high real quick.
 If you call your attorney for a “quick” question, you get billed.
 If you email your attorney for a “quickie” you get billed.
 Time is time and attorneys bill based on time.
 That being said, I try to make it a point not to nickel dime clients and bill them for every email or phone call.
 I do bill for these things, but if it’s really a quick question that I can quickly answer, I might not bill for some of them.
 It’s just my way of showing my client that they are more to me than just billing.
 If your attorney bills for everything they do, even the short quickies, that may be a yellow flag and you should have a talk with them, especially if it bothers you.
 Just to be clear, there is nothing wrong if your attorney does keep accurate billing.
 So, if your legal bill is your only issue, don’t get concerned.
 Just be clear and talk it out so you both are on the same page.

-Jason Levoy a/k/a The Divorce Resource Guy ™ is a divorce attorney who coaches people who can't afford an attorney how to represent themselves with confidence and integrity in their divorce.
-In addition to writing for major publications, he runs a premier online divorce membership community with video courses that teach you how to represent yourself like an attorney.
-Learn more about this unique divorce resource by clicking the link above, or at www.jasonlevoy.com .
+Jason Levoy a/k/a The Divorce Resource Guy is a divorce attorney who is the founder of Divorce U, a premier program where he coaches people who can’t afford an attorney how to represent themselves with confidence and integrity in their divorce.
+Learn more about Jason and Divorce U at www.jasonlevoy.com.